-The Uplift Request Tool was created to help primary agencies-law enforcement, fire service, EMS, Emergency Management, and ECCs-bring their emergency response partners to the same level of priority and preemption during a response.
-Only Primary agencies have the ability to uplift an Extended Primary user.
-Therefore, pre-planning with all of a jurisdiction's response and mutual aid partners becomes extremely important to ensure that uplift can be enabled quickly and efficiently for targeted users during an emergency situation.
+For an Extended Primary user, uplift temporarily provides the same level of priority and preemption as a Primary user.

+Uplifting Extended Primary agency devices must be coordinated through an Uplift Manager from a Primary agency.
+Under FirstNet Authority and AT&T policy, Extended Primary agencies are not able to uplift their own devices.
+Therefore, pre-planning with all response and mutual aid partners becomes extremely important to ensure that uplift can be enabled quickly and efficiently for targeted users during an emergency situation.

-For more information on how uplift affects your particular agency, contact your AT&T FirstNet Solution Consultant.
+For more information on how uplift can be utilized by your agency, contact your AT&T FirstNet Solution Consultant.

-FirstNet Assist Application
+FirstNet Assist Mobile App

-The FirstNet Assist app can be downloaded on a smartphone or tablet.
-When an uplift request is created by an Uplift Request Manager, FirstNet Assist app users within a 100-mile radius can view the event and request an "uplift."
-An Uplift Request Manager can approve or deny those event uplift requests from the app.
+The FirstNet Assist app can be downloaded on a smartphone or tablet (Android or iOS).
+When an uplift request is created by an Uplift Request Manager, users with the FirstNet Assist app within a 100-mile radius may view the event and request to be added to the "uplift."
+An Uplift Request Manager can approve or deny uplift requests from the app.

-Notifications will be sent to the Uplift Request Manager for all uplift request transactions initiated by FirstNet Assist app users.
+Notifications will be sent to all Uplift Request Manager(s) for the uplift event when users with the FirstNet Assist app submit a request to be added.

-Notifications from FirstNet Assist to the Uplift Manager will include information such as: request to be added, time out, request denied, request approved.
-If the Uplift Request Manager does not act on the request within 15 minutes, the request will time out, sending a message back to the requesting user and to all Uplift Manager(s) assigned to the event.
-If the request is accepted or denied, the user and all Uplift Manager(s) will receive a notification.
+When a user with the FirstNet Assist app requests to be added to an uplift event, Uplift Manager(s) for that event will receive information from the requesting user, to include: name of user, user's phone number, agency, job title, alternate contact number, skills, and notes provided by the requesting user.
+If the Uplift Request Manager does not act on the request within 15 to 20 minutes, the request will time out, sending a message back to the requesting user and to all Uplift Manager(s) assigned to the event.
+Any of the Uplift Managers for the event can either approve or deny the request.
+Whether the request is approved or denied, the requesting user and all Uplift Manager(s) will receive a notification.
+When denying a request, the Uplift Manager must provide a reason for denial and can send notes back to the requesting user with instructions or additional information.